Conserving Essential Lands and Waters

-And, it's already happening.
-With the Doris Duke Charitable Foundation's lead funding of more than $5 million, OCF, the Seattle Foundation, the Idaho Community Foundation, and the Land Trust Alliance are harnessing their shared expertise, resources, and donor communities who want to embrace this vision for conserving lands across the Pacific Northwest.
+With Doris Duke Charitable Foundation's lead funding of more than $5 million, OCF, Seattle Foundation, Idaho Community Foundation, and the Land Trust Alliance are harnessing their shared expertise, resources, and donor communities who want to embrace this vision for conserving lands across the Pacific Northwest.

 About the Doris Duke Charitable Foundation

-The mission of the Doris Duke Charitable Foundation is to improve the quality of people’s lives through grants supporting the performing arts, environmental conservation, medical research, and child well-being, and through preservation of the cultural and environmental legacy of Doris Duke’s properties.
+The mission of the Doris Duke Charitable Foundation is to improve the quality of people’s lives through grants supporting the performing arts, environmental conservation, medical research and child well-being, and through the preservation of the cultural and environmental legacy of Doris Duke’s properties.
 The foundation’s awareness of climate change as the greatest emerging threat to biodiversity — and the need to aggressively mitigate it without unnecessarily sacrificing wildlife habitat — shapes its environmental grantmaking priorities.
 More than $415 million in grants related to the conservation of wildlife in the United States have been made by the foundation since it was established in 1997.